Uberi/setup-machine/README.md

 ### Dell XPS 9380 Developer Edition

-I installed Ubuntu 19.04 and set up the BIOS to require passwords for power-on and changing UEFI settings.
+I installed Ubuntu and set up the BIOS to require passwords for power-on and changing UEFI settings.
+To enter the BIOS configuration UI, press F2 during boot.

 The laptop comes preloaded with Ubuntu 18.04, pretty much vanilla except for the following additional packages: